 Payment of an employee's disability annuity cannot begin earlier than the day after the employee stops working in compensated service for any railroad employer, including labor organizations.
 Such work includes service for more than $24.99 in a calendar month to a local lodge or division of a railway labor organization.
 Also, work by a local lodge or division secretary collecting insurance premiums, regardless of the amount of salary, is railroad work which must be stopped.

-11. Must an employee relinquish employment rights in order to receive a disability annuity?
+11. Does an employee have to relinquish employment rights in order to receive a disability annuity?

 12. How can individuals get more information about disability annuities?